 Clayton Hauck Clayton Hauck

-MP shows off his battle scars.
+Reach for the light.
 Chicago, Illinois.
-July, 2025. Ā© Clayton Hauck
+April, 2025. Ā© Clayton Hauck

 -Clayton